 When you get married, if you are going to be working together to pay off debt and live as one, then you may want to help your spouse get rid of that student loan debt.
 You may consider ways to help them by either paying off their loans faster or lowering their interest rates through consolidation and/or refinancing.
 Whatever you do to help will be beneficial, because the quicker you can get the loans paid off, the easier it will be to look toward your financial future being bright and healthy.

 Just remember, once you get married, a lot of financial decisions will be joint financial decisions.
 Student loan debt can be a hindrance, especially if there are missed payments, or defaulted loans that result in a hit to your credit score.
 While there are ways to repair credit, it is much easier to damage it than to fix it.
-Try to start your marriage off on the right foot.
+Try to start your marriage off on the right foot and be open about student loan debt and marriage goals.